pyeventsourcing/cookiecutter-eventsourcing/README.md

     $ make test

-See the [Python eventsourcing project](https://github.com/pyeventsourcing/eventsourcing) for more information and guidance about developing event-sourced applications and extensions for the Python eventsourcing library.
+See the [Python eventsourcing project](https://github.com/pyeventsourcing/eventsourcing) for more information and guidance about developing event-sourced applications.

 Add dependencies in `pyproject.toml`.
 Update installed packages.